Stock Trading Guides

 Buy Before the Split

-Some investors buy shares before a split based on the assumption that the lower price per share will attract more investors post-split, driving up demand and potentially leading to price appreciation.
+Some investors buy shares before a split, assuming that the lower price per share will attract more investors post-split, driving up demand and potentially leading to price appreciation.

 Short-term Trading